 The only drawback to yeast is that you will have to let the dough rise before baking.
 Why?
 Because the reaction between the yeast and sugars takes a while to cultivate.
 Therefore, you will need to leave the mixture in a warm area for at least an hour.

-If you’re not looking to rush the process and have yeast on hand, feel free to use this substitute.
+If you’re not looking to rush the process and have yeast on hand, you can make banana bread with yeast instead of baking soda.

 3. Self-Rising Flour